 Social Mention

 This tool works in real-time, searching brand mentions.
-It searches images, videos, questions, and microblogs and also uses broad-brush sentiment analysis.
+It searches images, videos, questions, and microblogs and uses broad-brush sentiment analysis.

 Rank Signals